 What’s Not to Miss at Disneyland?

 Before your trip, you should make a rough schedule of your day.
 This way you’ll be certain to get to all of the rides, shows and attractions that are most important to you.
 If this is your first time at Disneyland, read Must-Do Disneyland- Perfect Itinerary for First Timers.
-These ideas will give you the best overview of the Park.
+These ideas will give you the best overview of the two Parks.

 What Else is There to Do at Disneyland?